kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

 kubectl get servicebindings object-store-binding -w
 ```

 Once the status shows `Ready: True`, a Kubernetes Secret named `object-store-binding` is created in the namespace with the Object Store credentials.
+This secret is mounted to the application workload as part of `kyma app push` command execution.

 ## Step 3: Deploy